Jaz-singh/ELK-Project/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+- The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
+- Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-Load balancers protect: Protect applications from emerging threats
+- Load balancers protect: Protect applications from emerging threats
-						Authenticate User Access
-						Protect against DDoS attack
-						Simplify PCI compliance

 The advantage of a JumpBox is the orgination point for launching Administrative Tasks.
 This ultimately sets the JumpBox as a SAW (Secure Admin Workstation).
 All Administrators when conducting any Administrative Task will be required to connect to the JumpBox (SAW) before perfoming any task/assignment.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.

-Filebeat watches for log files/locations and collects log events.
+- Filebeat watches for log files/locations and collects log events.

-Metricbeat records metrics from the operating system and from services running on the server
+- Metricbeat records metrics from the operating system and from services running on the server

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|